 Some children may need more long term support or may have specific difficulties relating to particular medical, cognitive or behavioural conditions.
 In these cases, we devise an Additional SEN Support Plan (ASSP) for them, setting detailed short term targets and assign additional adult support to help the child to achieve these.
 We review our ASSP's each term and set new targets to keep the child making progress.

 Some children may also benefit from being supported by staff from outside agencies.
 We work closely with the Plymouth Psychology Service, Plymouth Advisory Learning Support team, Speech and Language Service, Communication and Interaction team and Plymouth Excellence Cluster, as well as the NHS Child Development Centre and Child and Adolescent Mental Health Service (CAMHS).

 SPECIAL EDUCATIONAL NEEDS AND DISABILITIES COORDINATOR (SENDCo)

-Our SENDCo is Louise Galloway and she liaises with class teachers, our special needs teaching assistant (Jo Hurst) and the Headteacher to ensures that all the children who need support are receiving the right level of help from the right professionals.
+Our SENDCo is Louise Galloway and she liaises with class teachers and the Head teacher to ensure that all the children who need support are receiving the right level of help from the right professionals.
 The SENDCo also liaises with the outside agencies mentioned above and consults an Educational Psychologist regularly to make sure appropriate support is being put in place so that the needs of each child are being met.
-The SENDCo also meets regularly with a SEN Advisory Teacher who comes into school to work with children on a one-to-one basis to identify potential learning difficulties and our Learning Mentor (Louise Galloway and Helen Burrows) who counsels individual children regarding any social or emotional barriers to learning.
+The SENDCo meets regularly with the Learning Mentor who comes into school to work with children on a one-to-one basis to to support social, emotional and mental health needs.

 WOULD YOU LIKE TO TALK TO SOMEONE?

 If you feel your child may need additional support with their learning, please discuss this in the first instance with your child’s teacher or contact the school office to make an appointment to see Miss Galloway.
 You could also talk to our Parent Support Advisor, Helen Burrows, who can also offer advice and guidance.
 The school’s policy for Special Educational Needs is covered in our Inclusion policy, which can be downloaded below.